Terradue/doc-developer-sandbox/source/field/vegetation/lib_python_ndvi/nodes/ndvi.rst

       </jobTemplate>
   </jobTemplates>

+.. admonition:: Info

-.. admonition:: Remember the code for this whole application is available here: https://github.com/Terradue/dcs-python-ndvi
+  The code for the whole application is available here: https://github.com/Terradue/dcs-python-ndvi

 While this job template doesn't define any parameter, it defines the *mapred.task.timeout* property which is the wall-time in miliseconds between two logging entries.